Master of Fine Arts

 ON-CAMPUS SUMMER RESIDENCY ACCOMMODATIONS: If students opt for a meal plan, they dine in the campus dining hall; vegetarian meals are available.
 If students opt for campus housing, they stay in a residence hall in a private room with a suite bathroom shared with one person.

 The Semester Project is a one-on-one course undertaken with a core or visiting faculty member involving five exchanged writing packets and the submission of a final portfolio.
 These exchanges are not online courses, but tutorials which encourage a close, sustained apprenticeship with master writers who have significant publications and standing in their fields.
-The mentor relationship is maintained through regular and frequent email, mail, telephone and/or Skype contact.
+The mentor relationship is maintained through regular and frequent email, mail, telephone and/or Zoom contact.
 In addition to the creative work and brief annotations (craft essays) required in the writing packets during the first two semesters, the third semester also engages the student in a 20-25-page Critical Essay that deeply explores an element of craft central to the student’s own writing.
 The fourth semester is dedicated to the completion of the Thesis Manuscript.

 Doug Van Gundy, Program Director